 Begin your second day in Milan with a visit to the UNESCO World Heritage Site of the Convent of Santa Maria Della Grazie, another church complex in the heart of Milan famed for its fabled (though decaying) fresco of the Last Supper.
 Painted by Leonardo Da Vinci from 1495-1498, the fresco underwent a restoration completed in 1999, but it remains so delicate that visits to the refectory where the fresco can be found are heavily restricted.

-When I visited Milan, the museum was observing strict social distancing and COVID-mitigation policies, so be prepared to prove your vaccination status and undergo a temperature check.
 Across the street from the convent is La Vigna di Leonardo, or Leonardo Da Vinci’s Vineyard museum— also open to tourists.

 Day 2: Afternoon